 We can’t handle or manage life and its crises on our own.
 We need the Lord’s help desperately.
 So building on Parts 1 + 2, here are more ways Scriptures teaches us how to pray:

 4. We must pray boldly because God uses our prayers to change the world.

-James 5:16-18 Therefore confess your sins to each other and pray for each other so that you may be healed.
+James 5:16-18 Confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.
 Elijah was a human being, even as we are.
 He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.
 Again he prayed, and the heavens gave rain, and the earth produced its crops.

 Prayer is our most effective way to make a difference in our families, marriages, church, work, neighborhood, city, country, and world.
 Maltbie Babock’s hymn declares:

 This is my Father’s world, O let me ne’er forget